 The "two-fold gaze" of perception and sight enables one to see the big picture and not be distracted by small details or sudden feints.
 Perceptually, this slows down the adversary's movements.
-With a clear mind devoid of anticipation, the opponent's strength and intention can be perceived.
+With a clear mind devoid of anticipation, the opponent's strength and intention can be better perceived.

 The two-fold gaze can have an intimidating effect on street thugs because it offers no opening for attack.
 The saying, "the tiger's claw has no place to enter," is an apt metaphor for the gaze's psychological effect on an aggressor.
 I once used it to diffuse a road rage incident between a middle aged couple and an overly aggressive young man, who was threatening them.
-When I stepped in and stood face-to-face with the enraged bully, he became confused and didn't know how to respond.
-When I quoted the martial art proverb, "No fight, no blame," he immediately turned around and hurried back to his car, all the while cursing at us as he went!
+When I stepped in and faced the enraged bully, he became confused and didn't know how to respond.
+I quoted the martial art proverb, "No fight, no blame," and he immediately whirled around and hurried back to his car, all the while cursing back at us as he went!